 In a group of adults, yoga often feels like a serious business.
 Some teachers use humour, but it’s generally just a brief interlude, with a few giggles punctuating the otherwise unbroken sound of ujjayi breath.

-In contrast, kids yoga classes are a joyous affair.
-According to Gopala Amir Yaffe, founder of internationally recognised Rainbow Kids Yoga, kids learn best when they’re having fun.
+In contrast, kids yoga classes are a joyous affair, kids learn best when they’re having fun.

 For those of us accustomed to teaching adults, kids can present a challenge – bringing a group of kids into your sacred yoga space is inviting chaos.

 A kids yoga class will vary significantly depending on the age of the group, but may incorporate music and song, lots of silly props, noisy games, stories, relaxation and visualisation, meditation, Mandala painting and more.
 The kinesthetic, aural, visual, intra- and interpersonal aspects of each class help keep kids involved while having fun.